Forex pairs explained for new traders

 minutes

-A forex pair is a matchup of two currencies, like EUR/USD (Euro vs. US Dollar) or GBP/JPY (British Pound vs. Japanese Yen).
+A forex pair consists of two currencies traded against each other, like EUR/USD (Euro vs. US Dollar) or GBP/JPY (British Pound vs. Japanese Yen).
 It shows how much one currency is worth compared to the other.

 Each forex pair consists of: